PriyamPritamPanda/Team53_Adobe_InterIIT_13.0/Task2/Finetuning/README.md

 # Finetuning Qwen2-VL-7B-Instruct

-This folder contains an end-to-end implementation for classifying image artifacts into predefined groups using a Hugging Face `Qwen2-VL-7B-Instruct` model.
+- This folder contains an end-to-end implementation for classifying image artifacts into predefined groups using a Hugging Face `Qwen2-VL-7B-Instruct` model.
 The script handles dataset preparation, feature engineering, and fine-tuning with LoRA for efficient model adaptation.

+- Our Finetuned model can be found at https://www.kaggle.com/datasets/ghatotkachh/qwen7bfinetuned

 ---